Seahawks mailbag: With Josh Gordon gone, how will their wide receiver snaps shake out?

 A: Blair is not hurt — he played five defensive snaps and 17 on special teams Sunday.

-But he is clearly at the bottom of the safety depth chart for now, as was clear Sunday when it was Hill the team turned to once Quandre Diggs left with a high ankle sprain.
+But he is clearly at the bottom of the safety depth chart for now, as was clear Sunday when the Seahawks turned to Hill once Quandre Diggs left with a high ankle sprain.

-And with Diggs maybe out a week or two, it sounds like it’d be Hill who Seattle will continue to pair at safety with Bradley McDougald.
+With Diggs possibly out a week or two, it sounds like Hill could continue to be paired at safety with Bradley McDougald.

-Your assessment of Hill, though, I don’t think is shared by Pete Carroll, who it’s worth noting has a pretty good track of what it takes to put together a good secondary.
+I don’t think your assessment of Hill is shared by Pete Carroll, who has a pretty good track of what it takes to put together a good secondary.

-So if he has one player ahead of another, I think it’s fair to say he has a pretty well-thought-out reason for it.

-When it comes to playing Hill instead of Blair, I think the answer can be found in Carroll’s answer of how Hill played Sunday:

-“He tackled well, was in position,’’ Carroll said.
+“He tackled well, was in position,’’ Carroll said of Blair on Sunday.
 “Was not out of position at any time.
 Was on the deep end for the most part and did fine with all his chances.”

 Blair has shown a flair for the spectacular, there’s no doubt about that.
 And that gets fans excited.